Why a Medical Exam is a Good Thing

 - Treadmill tests may be required for extensive policies

-You may have heard of certain life insurance companies offering policies that do not require a medical exam.
-Believe it or not, they really do exist, but they aren’t usually the best choice for most people, even if they have some possible medical issues that could come out during an exam.
-So, what’s wrong with no-exam policies?
-For starters, they are typically more expensive than policies that do require exams.
-Insurers feel they are taking a sizable financial risk by not requiring a medical exam of applicants, so they make up for that risk with higher premiums.
-Another major disadvantage associated with no-exam policies is that they have lower coverage amounts.
-That means you could probably get a substantially larger benefit by purchasing a life insurance policy that does require a medical exam.
-Also, many policies that do not ask for a medical exam have some small, but important, provisions attached.
-For instance, these policies may not pay out benefits until the plan has been effect for 1-2 years.
+You may have heard of certain companies offering plans that do not require testing.
+Believe it or not, they really do exist, but they aren’t usually the best choice for most people, even if they have some possible medical issues that could come out during the testing.
+So, what’s wrong with no-exam plans?
+For starters, they are typically more expensive than products that do require testing.
+Insurers feel they are taking a sizable financial risk by not requiring testing of applicants, so they make up for that risk with higher premiums.
+Another major disadvantage associated with these plans is that they have lower coverage amounts.
+That means you could probably get a substantially larger benefit by purchasing a policy that does require a medical examination.
+Also, many policies that do not ask for testing have some small, but important, provisions attached.
+For instance, these plans may not pay out benefits until the plan has been effect for 1-2 years.
 Finally, while the jury is still out on the the decision between term and permanent life insurance, you won’t have much of a choice in the matter, as no-exam policies are almost exclusively for term life insurance.
-Despite the convenience of being able to purchase a life insurance plan without an invasive medical exam, the higher cost makes them an unattractive option for most people.
+Despite the convenience of being able to purchase a plan without an invasive medical overview, the higher cost makes them an unattractive option for most people.

 Don’t Fear the Doctor

-No one looks forward to a medical exam of any kind, let alone one that could potentially raise your insurance rates, but it’s generally in your best interest to have one.
-Policies that require a medical exam have better rates, more options, and pay out a higher benefit than no-exam policies.
+No one looks forward to health testing of any kind, let alone one that could potentially raise your rates, but it’s generally in your best interest to have one.
+Policies that require testing have better rates, more options, and pay out a higher benefit than no-exam plans.
 In today’s cash strapped society, we should all be looking to get the most from our money.
 Now that’s a doctor’s visit everyone should look forward to.

 What is a No-Exam Life Insurance Policy?